 1. Pack your backpack the night before

 In the morning it can be a scramble to get ready and your main focus should be to eat a healthy breakfast to fuel your training.
-Research suggests it take 21 days to obtain a new habit so start now and keep yourself accountable.
-Setting a culture within your team to prepare the night before together works well.
+Research suggests it take 21 days to obtain a new habit, so start now and keep yourself accountable.
+Setting a culture within your team to prepare together the night before works well and you can always bulk buy or bake some snacks which are a better budget option.

 2. Pack some quick release fuelling options